j-Sans/FreeSpaceLengthAnalyzer/README.md

 * analyzeData.py
 * Visualizer

+## Simulator
+The -s flag indicates that a simulated 3D cube of particles will be analyzed.
+The program will parse a movie_0.xyz file (see below), then cut the resulting cube into slices with a thickness equal to the depth, outputting a .crcl file for each slice (on all 3 axes).
+Then, each .crcl file is analyzed. movie_0.xyz files can be created using Kai Zhang's [Hard Sphere simulator](https://github.com/statisticalmechanics/hardsphere).

+When the program is being run in this mode, settings can be set using an external file.
+The file *makecalcinput* can be editted to set the following parameters.
+* framesToIgnore — The number of frmes of the simulation from the movie file to ignore.
+Because the Hard Sphere simulator begins with the particles in a lattice configuration before they move randomly, ignoring the first few frames, say 10, is necessary to get particles in random 3D positions.
+* framesToRecord — This is the number of frames to parse and slice up.
+This is typically 1, but especially with very large depths, if a single frame doesn't provide enough samples, then this can be increased.
+* depth — This OVERRIDES a depth provided with the -d flag.
+* squareLengthDecrement — This OVERRIDES a decrement provided with the -l flag.

 ## Current Status
 Please note: this README is incomplete.
 The program needs more testing and this readme needs to be expanded.
 These are some of the update plans.